abu-bakrr/ProfitStoreSite/replit.md

 ## Overview

 This is a professional B2B e-commerce platform landing page built for Russian-speaking markets.
 The application showcases online store development services with a focus on data-driven credibility and conversion optimization.
-It features a modern SaaS-inspired design with interactive statistics, client testimonials, and an admin panel for content management.
+It features a modern SaaS-inspired design with interactive statistics and client testimonials.

 The platform is designed to convert business decision-makers by presenting quantifiable results (conversion growth, revenue increase, client trust metrics) and providing clear calls-to-action throughout the user journey.

+## Recent Changes

+**November 5, 2025** - Removed admin panel functionality
+- Deleted admin page and `/admin` route
+- Removed PUT `/api/stats` endpoint for updating statistics
+- Removed user authentication storage and schemas
+- Simplified to read-only JSON-based content system
+- All content now managed directly through `public/data/stats.json`

 ## User Preferences